rileyeaton-ubc/SkySage/README.md

 ## Quickstart

+1. Create a `.env` by copying the contents of the `.env_sample` file.
+The **Database Credentials** can be filled out with whatever you like, but the **API credentials** are real keys from each of the 4 providers.
+You must acquire each of these to enable the full site's functionalities.
+Alternatively, you can watch the [video walkthrough](https://youtu.be/xqPW8g70DHU) instead of self-hosting.
-1. In the root folder (where this file is located) run `docker compose up --build`.
+2. In the root folder (where this file is located) run `docker compose up --build`.
 After running this for the first time, you can simply run `docker compose up`.
-2. Once the terminal prints that the frontend and backend have started, and the database has been initialized, you can visit the [home page](http://localhost:3000/home_page.html) of the app on your local machine.
+3. Once the terminal prints that the frontend and backend have started, and the database has been initialized, you can visit the [home page](http://localhost:3000/) of the app on your local machine.
-3. Explore SkySage, and enjoy!
+4. Explore SkySage, and enjoy!

 If docker is giving you troubles at any point, you can run the docker cleanup script `clean_docker.bat` (or `clean_docker_mac.sh` on mac) in the root directory but **BE WARNED** this will wipe all docker images, containers, volumes etc. from your machine.